DaAlbrecht/thesis-TEKO/content/Implementation.typ

 in @Message_struct.
 #linebreak()

-The function starts by establishing a connection to the amqp server.
+The function starts by establishing a connection to the AMQP server.
 A channel is created and a stream#footnote("https://rust-lang.github.io/async-book/05_streams/01_chapter.html") is created from the `messages` vector.
-A stream in rust is an asynchronous iterator.
+A stream in Rust is an asynchronous iterator.
 The `next` method is called on the stream to iterate over the messages in the `messages` vector.
 A new vector called `replayed_messages` is created.
 The `replayed_messages` vector is used to store the messages that should be